 Basic operator

-Once this permission is revoked, the operator can only log in and go to a protected status page.
+Only an administrator on an Enterprise subscription plan can grant or revoke this permission.
+Once revoked, the operator can only log in and access a protected status page.
 No other actions are available.

-This permission is mandatory for the default Administrators operator group and cannot be assigned to any other operator group or individual operator.
-To grant administrative rights to operators, add them to the Administrators operator group.
+This permission is reserved exclusively for the primary account administrator and cannot be transferred or assigned to any other operator or operator group.

 Create alert definitions

-Create integration
+Create integrations

-Manage private locations
+Create private locations

 Item-based permissions